P0w3rChi3f/Defensive-PowerShell/ReadMe.md

 Decode a base64 encoded command
     `$encodedText = (([string](Get-CimInstance Win32_Process | where {$_.processID -eq '6844'} | select Commandline)).split(" ")[-1]).TrimEnd("}"); [System.Text.Encoding]::Unicode.GetString([System.Convert]::FromBase64String($EncodedText))`

+Use a Vault with Passwords
+    How to use PowerShell with Hashicorp vault.

 ## Overview